|

 know what LCD and DLP are before asking the obvious question "which one

+is better?"
 The answer is simple.
 Sort of.
 LCD and DLP each have unique

 advantages over the other.
 Neither one is perfect.
 So it is important to